mvielkind/otto-bot/examples/deep-table-tutorial/README.md

-One of the Twilio Autopilot tutorials demonstrates how you can build a bot to make reservations at a restaurant.
+One of the popular Twilio Autopilot tutorials is [Deep Table](https://www.twilio.com/docs/autopilot/tutorials/deep-table-restaurant-assistant) demonstrating how you can build an Autopilot assistant to make reservations at a restaurant.
 To show how otto-bot works I'm going to walk through how to recreate the tutorial using otto-bot.
 In this example we'll walk through how to configure the JSON file.
 There will be 4 sections to the file, an assistant, task__get-specials and task__make-reservation for each of the two tasks for our assistant, and finally a section defining the model.
 Let's